 This DIY garage floor epoxy application guide is designed as one of the more comprehensive and detailed instruction manuals on how to epoxy coat a garage floor.
-We will cover the application process of a multiple coat floor system that consists of a primer coat, 100% solids epoxy base coat (with or without color flakes), and a clear polyurethane or epoxy top coat.
-You can still use it as a guide for the application of the single coat 100% solids epoxy garage floor kits or for the DIY quick cure polyurea and polyaspartic 1 day floor coatings as well.
+We will cover the application process of a multiple coat floor system that consists of a primer coat, 100% solids epoxy base coat (with or without color flakes), and a clear polyurethane, polyurea, or epoxy top coat.
+You can still use it as a guide for the application of the single coat 100% solids epoxy garage floor kits or for the DIY quick cure polyurea and polyaspartic one day floor coatings as well.

 Our ultimate goal is to help our readers benefit from these epoxy floor application tips in order to achieve a successful garage floor coating that looks fantastic and doesn’t suffer from the typical problems associated with poor flooring preparation and applicator errors.
 Though the steps required might seem complex at first, when you break it down and read about the various tips, you will find that it really isn’t that complex at all — just thorough.

-If you are installing an inexpensive single coat epoxy paint kit such as those by Rust-Oleum, Quikrete, or Valspar, you can still follow most of this guide with exception to the way it is applied to the floor.
+If you are installing a DIY single coat epoxy paint kit such as those by Rust-Oleum, Quikrete, or Valspar, you can still follow most of this guide with exception to the way it is applied to the floor.
 Because these kits are water or solvent based, they go down much thinner and have a longer pot life that allows you to work with a roller out of a paint tray.

 Note: Please be aware that this guide does not overrule any specific instructions provided by the manufacturer.
 If in doubt, always contact the manufacturer with any questions that you may have.

 Preparing your garage floor for epoxy